Why Should I Use Proofing & Approvals in Project Management Software?

 When you receive a document or file for review, you’ll likely have some comments and feedback, right?

 Digital proofing enables you to make those comments directly on the document, image, or video.
-By using markup tools, you can ensure the feedback is kept directly with the file and provide a visual of exactly where and what you want to be changed.
+By using markup tools, you can ensure the feedback is kept directly within the file and provide a visual of exactly what you want to be changed.
 This process means less guesswork and faster turnaround times for the file creators.

-Without digital proofing, you’d have to send your feedback separately, such as through an email.
+Without digital proofing, you’d have to send your feedback separately, via email.
 This creates the following risks:

 If you work with videos, digital proofing is even more valuable, as you can leave your feedback at specific times and locations in the video.
-Which means that you can edit and make feedback as you watch instead of having to go back later, note and write down the timestamp, and then put it in an email with your feedback.
+This means that you can edit and leave feedback as you go instead of having to go back later, note and write down the timestamp, and then put it in an email with your feedback.

 While this may vary depending on which tool you select, typical file formats that support digital proofing are:

 Have you ever approved a file only to find out that someone else has requested a change and you need to approve it all over again?
 Or worse, you approved a file only to discover it wasn’t the right version?